 Spanish and Portuguese Review (SPR), the annual graduate student journal of the American Association of Teachers of Spanish and Portuguese (AATSP), invites the submission of original, unpublished manuscripts on culture, film, linguistics, literature, pedagogy, second language acquisition, translation, and other areas related to the study or teaching of Hispanic and Luso-Brazilian languages and cultures.
 Quantitative, qualitative, and mixed methods of research are encouraged.
-In addition to traditional research and theory-based articles, SPR welcomes the submission of interviews, response articles (particularly those that respond to work published in the AATSP publications Hispania and SPR), as well as book/tool reviews..
+In addition to traditional research and theory-based articles, SPR welcomes the submission of interviews, response articles (particularly those that respond to work published in the AATSP publications Hispania and SPR), interviews, notes from the classroom, and book/tool reviews.
 All submissions should display thorough and comprehensive knowledge of the subject and field in question; be written in Spanish, Portuguese, or English; and strictly adhere to the journal’s guidelines.

 General Submission Requirements

 Anonymity Required.
 When submitting your manuscript via Submittable, please ensure that no identifying information (name, institution, etc.) appears in the file name, title, or body of the submission.
 Please refer to the name of your institution and/or the institution where your research was conducted as “XXXX”, so that you can quickly find the reference to replace it with the correct name when you prepare a final version of your article for submission.
 Please also wait to include acknowledgments or notes regarding earlier versions of the manuscript (i.e., as a conference paper) until your article has been accepted for publication.
-Personal information will be collected during the submission process, and should not appear in the article you submit.
+Personal information will be collected during the submission process, and should not appear in the initial article you submit.

-Article manuscripts and interviews must be between 3,000 and 5,000 words, excluding footnotes and works cited.
+Submission Length.
+Article manuscripts and interviews should be between 3,000 and 6,000 words, excluding footnotes and works cited.
 The length of final, accepted articles, after revision, may deviate from this, but initial submissions should fit within this word limit.
 Reviews are typically between 1000-1500 words.
 Reviewers and editors may request that you adjust the paper length during the review process.

+Submission Language.
 Submissions to Spanish and Portuguese Review will be accepted in Spanish, Portuguese, or English.
 Please do not translate quotations in those languages.
-Quotations appearing in languages other than Spanish, Portuguese, or English, must be translated into the language of the article and be included in the body of the text.
-Original quotations in languages other than Spanish, Portuguese, or English should then be included as a note, whose reference number should immediately follow the in-text translation.
+Quotations appearing in languages other than Spanish, Portuguese, or English must be translated into the language of the article and be included in the body of the text; the original should be included as a footnote, whose reference number should immediately follow the in-text translation.
 Quotations in Spanish, Portuguese, or English should remain in those languages regardless of the language of the article text.
 Authors of linguistics and pedagogy articles have the option of supplying sample utterances in two languages with the translation directly following in single quotation marks.